 5. Kerbal Space Program

-Kerbal Space Program has one of the cutest concepts for simulation games out there: take control of a NASA style space program, but for hapless aliens.
+Kerbal Space Program has one of the cutest concepts for the best simulation games out there: take control of a NASA style space program, but for hapless aliens.

 The Kerbals (adorable little green aliens) need your help in their plans for space exploration.
 Build ships and send them to all corners of the globe.
 The physics which need to be considered are realistic, and Kerbal Space Program can even be used as an educational tool.